Dylan-M/GradeCrossing/README.md

 potentiometer for flash rate

 # Digital Pins
-0: Input.
+13: Input.
 Connect to ground to enable the potentiometer\
+BELOW ARE NO LONGER STATICALLY DEFINED, README update in future\
 3: Output.
 For phase A LEDs, connect with a 120 to 480 Ohm resistor\
 4: Output.
 For phase B LEDs, connect with a 120 to 480 Ohm resistor\
 5: Input.
 For sensor A\